 Check that the radiator cap is pressurizing properly.

 Pressure washing the radiator worked for a while but as soon as the heat wave hit this year it started doing the same thing.
 I’m removing the thermostat on the compressor side today and changing out the oil filter.
-I’ll comment on results as soon as i can
+I’ll comment on the results as soon as I can.

-Having same problem.
+Having the same problem.
 Did you ever figure yours out?